Uganda: Air transportation

-There are 35 airports in Uganda.
+There are 36 airports in Uganda.
 Commercial airlines operate scheduled passenger services out of four airports.
 Uganda currently has one functioning international airport, Entebbe International Airport, which is located 25 mi south-west of Kampala.
-In 2017, the airport traffic hit 1.53 million passengers, 8% more than the previous year.
+In 2017, the airport traffic was 1.53 million passengers, 8% more than the previous year.
 A second international airport, Hoima International Airport, is currently under construction.

 Road network

-Road transportation is the most important way of transportation in Uganda.
+Roads are the main method of transportation in Uganda.
 95% of freight and passenger traffic is handled by road traffic.
 The road network in Uganda is approximately 129469 km long.
 About 4% of these roads are paved which equates to only about 5300 km of paved road.
 The different types of roads are national roads (22009 km—17%), district roads (33661 km—26%), urban roads (9062 km—7%), and community roads (64,734 km—50%).
 The national roads make up about 17% of the road network but carry over 80% of the total road traffic.
 In Uganda there are 83,000 private cars which means 2.94 cars per 1000 inhabitants.